robertlho/Neural-signatures-of-speech-motor-coordination/README.md

 #### Co-synchrony Analysis

-Exploratory analysis of co-synchrony measures between the neural power time series of the dLMC and other primary motor cortex electrodes (M1).
-These include:
+To investigate the functional coupling between the dLMC and wrist motor cortex during speech production and gesture, we performed an exploratory analysis of co-synchrony measures between the neural power time series of the dLMC and wrist motor cortex electrodes.

-Cross-correlation function between the neural power time series of the dLMC and M1 electrodes at different time lags.
-The peak cross-correlation value and corresponding time lag will act as surrogate markers of strength and delay of synchronization between the two regions.

-Coherence: Estimate the spectral coherence between the neural power time series of the dLMC and M1 electrodes.
+We estimated the spectral coherence between the neural power time series of the dLMC and M1 electrodes.
 Coherence quantifies the degree of phase synchronization between the two regions as a function of frequency.

-Phase-locking value (PLV) between the instantaneous phases of the neural power time series of the dLMC and M1 electrodes.
-PLV measures the consistency of phase differences between the two regions across time.
+It ranges from 0 (no coherence) to 1 (perfect coherence) and can reveal frequency-specific synchronization patterns.
+Significant coherence at specific frequencies may indicate coordinated oscillatory activity facilitating communication between the dLMC and wrist motor cortex.

-## Results and Interpretation
+## Conclusion

-The correlation analysis revealed a statistically significant positive correlation (r = 0.36, p < 0.05) between neural power and pose velocity in one participant.
-This suggests that there is a moderate relationship between the high gamma power in the selected electrodes and the velocity of the shoulder movement during "Talk" events.

-Correlation in one participant certainly does not imply causation, and further analysis and experiments would be needed to establish any causal relationship between neural activity and movement.
-Additionally, the moderate correlation coefficient indicates that there may be other factors influencing the relationship between neural power and pose velocity.

-Co-synchrony analysis supports the hypothesis of a functional coupling between the dLMC and M1 during speech production and gesture.
-The synchronization of neural activity between these regions may reflect the coordination of laryngeal and limb motor control, potentially facilitating the integration of speech and gesture in communication.

-However, any observed co-synchrony may not necessarily imply direct communication between the dLMC and subregions within M1.
-The synchronization could arise from common input or modulatory influences from other brain regions involved in speech and gesture processing.
-Further investigation using techniques such as effective connectivity analysis or stimulation studies could help elucidate the directionality and causal relationships between these regions.

-Ongoing work includes exploring further temporal dynamics of the neural-pose relationship, investigating other frequency bands or brain regions, and comparing the results across different behavioral events or participants.
-Incorporating additional data modalities, such as speech recordings for detailed quantification of affective vocalization, could provide a more comprehensive understanding of the neural mechanisms underlying speech and gesture coordination.
+The moderate correlation and significant co-synchrony between dLMC and wrist motor cortex during speech production provides preliminary support for a shared neural substrate integrating prosodic and gestural information.
+The midPrCG likely plays a key role in coordinating vocal and manual motor systems to produce affective speech and congruent gestures.
+Further research linking neural, kinematic, and acoustic analyses is needed to elucidate the precise causal interactions and temporal dynamics of this speech-gesture integration network.
+These insights can inform understanding of neural mechanisms of multimodal communication and guide development of neurorehabilitation approaches enhancing gesture use in aphasia.

 ## References
 Dichter BK, Breshears JD, Leonard MK, Chang EF.
 The Control of Vocal Pitch in Human Laryngeal Motor Cortex.
 Cell.
 2018 Jun 28;174(1):21-31.e9. doi: 10.1016/j.cell.2018.05.016.
 PMID: 29958109; PMCID: PMC6084806.